What’s the statistical chance of bumping into someone you know

 when in some far flung land, miles from home?

-We were sailing from Singapore to Sumatra aboard a rubber cargo boat that took just 12 passengers (the number that could fit horizontally on the canvas covered hold to sleep at night) we met up with two Germans, Hans and Heinz.
+We were sailing from Singapore to Sumatra aboard a rubber cargo boat that took just 12 passengers (the number that could fit horizontally on the canvas covered hold to sleep at night) where we met up with two Germans, Hans and Heinz.

 It was a small boat for 12 Europeans to be couped up on for 3 days and Heinz was a bundle of energy.
 He couldn’t sit still.
 He’d march around the deck inspecting every component to see where it had been made just to keep himself occupied!